-5.9.3 33kV Sub transmission Network Upgrades
+5.9.4 33kV Subtransmission Network Upgrades

 The 33kV network is designed to the standard that each zone substation in the urban area has sufficient firm capacity in 33kV supply circuits to carry the peak load on the substation.
 This is made available by the provision of alternative circuits that can be switched into service in the event of a primary circuit line or cable failure.
-Some rural zone substations have no 33kV supply line backup.
+However, some rural zone substations have no 33kV supply line backup.